YevhenValianskyi/Arduino-UNO-R4-WIFI-ping-display/README.md

 1. Enter your Wi-Fi credentials in the code (`ssid`, `password`)
 2. Connect the LED matrix via I2C
-3. Upload the sketch to your ESP32 board
+3. Upload the sketch to your Arduino Uno R4 board

 ## 📊 Bar Height (Ping in ms)